 Duties may include but are not limited to the following:

-- Under the direction of senior legal staff, prosecutes and defends legal actions, suits and other proceedings on behalf of the County; prepares and presents cases at trials or hearings; researches and analyzes legal and factual issues; interviews and deposes witnesses; prepares legal pleadings, motions, case reports and summaries; evaluates, recommends, and negotiates out of court settlements.
+1. Under the direction of senior legal staff, prosecutes and defends legal actions, suits and other proceedings regarding land use, code enforcement, tax appeals and general municipal law on behalf of the County; prepares and presents cases at trials or hearings; researches and analyzes legal and factual issues; interviews and deposes witnesses; prepares legal pleadings, motions, case reports and summaries; evaluates, recommends, and negotiates out of court settlements.

-- Assists senior legal staff with legal work in any functional area; investigates facts; conducts legal research; manages schedules, prepares documents, memorandums and report summaries; interviews witness and County personnel; gathers information from County departments, other jurisdictions and outside agencies; conducts legal training for County employees.
+2. Assists senior legal staff with legal work in any functional area for all County departments in one or more legal specialties, and serves as back-up to other assigned specialties; provides legal counsel to County officers, assigned County departments and various boards and commissions; advises on legal rights and responsibilities and other legal issues; attends public meetings and work sessions; investigates facts; conducts legal research; manages schedules, prepares documents, memorandums and report summaries; interviews witness and County personnel; gathers information from County departments, other jurisdictions and outside agencies; conducts legal training for County employees.

-- Analyzes proposed state and federal legislation affecting County operations, advising and reporting to senior legal staff on any relevant impact to County departments or operations.
+5. Prepares and analyzes proposed state and federal legislation affecting County operations for review by senior legal staff; advises and reports to senior legal staff on any relevant impact to County departments or operations.

 REQUIRED KNOWLEDGE AND SKILLS